lakhvinder1664/lakhvinder1664/README.md

 ## 🧔🏻‍♂️ About Me

-👋 Hi, I'm Lakhvinder Singh – a beginner front-end developer with skills in Figma, HTML, CSS, Bootstrap.
-I also have 6+ months of off-page SEO experience, giving me a strong blend of design and web visibility.
+👋 Hi, I'm front-end developer with skills in Figma, HTML, CSS, Bootstrap.
+I also have 6+ months of off-page SEO experience.

 🎮 Outside of coding, I enjoy volleyball, gaming, and love eating foods!